From Flash Reports to Financial Statement Analysis and Beyond

 They also use Workiva for internal controls and enterprise risk management (ERM) or customer-specific use cases, from managing the fleet vehicle inspection and replacement process to collecting comments for employee performance feedback for a bank's finance team.

-The customers I talk with want to see how their organisations' reporting processes measure up.
-The connectivity framework below is an excellent tool for evaluating different levels of collaboration across an enterprise in terms of technology, data, content, processes and teams.
+The customers I talk with want to see how their organizations' reporting processes measure up.
+The connectivity framework below is an excellent tool for evaluating different levels of collaboration across an enterprise in terms of technology, data, content, processes, and teams.

 Exemplars of expansion

 So, what does a connected team look like?
 And, how have companies successfully expanded their use of Workiva?
 Here are a few examples and insight from their leaders.

 Fast growth and an initial public offering challenged the finance group at Biohaven Pharmaceuticals to find new, flexible, and scalable ways to work.
 They turned to Workiva for SEC reporting and quickly realized the potential to use Workiva to streamline multiple processes.